mlc-mlapis/docs/src/documentation/overview/projects-and-services-structure.md

 ::: tab Schema of Zerops Project
 ![With external access](./images/Zerops-Project-Base-Internet.png "Project with external access")
 :::
-::: tab Detail of Project Core Service
+::: tab Detail of the Project Core Service
 ![With external access](./images/Zerops-Project-Core-Detail-Internet.png "Project with external access")
 :::
-::: tab Detail of Routing Service
+::: tab Detail of the Routing Service
 ![With external access](./images/Zerops-Project-Routing-Detail-Internet.png "Project with external access")
 :::
 ::::